asastats/docs/requested-features.md

 ### MEDIUM PRIORITY FEATURES

+- [ ] Add warning message only to affected users if applicable
 - [ ] LP tokens in Yieldly are not show as "in Yiedly"
 - [ ] Display ASA balance in native token, not only Algo
 - [ ] Add support for resolving named wallets (AlgoNameService & NFD support)